There are two main reasons why you may want to exempt some traffic from mitmproxy’s interception mechanism:

 - Convenience: You really don’t care about some parts of the traffic and just want them to go away.
 Note that mitmproxy’s “Limit” option is often the better alternative here, as it is not affected by the limitations listed below.

-If you want to peek into (SSL-protected) non-HTTP connections, check out the TCP Proxy feature.
+If you want to peek into (SSL-protected) non-HTTP connections, check out the TCP Proxy / Fallback feature.
 If you want to ignore traffic from mitmproxy’s processing because of large response bodies, take a look at the HTTP Streaming feature.

 How it works¶

 mitmproxy allows you to specify a regex which is matched against a

 (e.g. “example.com:443”) to determine hosts that should be excluded.

 There are two important quirks to consider:

 - In transparent mode, the ignore pattern is matched against the IP and ClientHello SNI host.
 While we usually infer the